fabric8io/kubernetes-client/doc/MIGRATION-v6.md

 ### Extension Development

 Extension development may now be done using only the kubernetes-client-api dependency.
 Please see the [extensions](../extensions).

+Of note:
+- extension related classes are now in the package io.fabric8.kubernetes.client.extension, which means that you should now use META-INF/services/io.fabric8.kubernetes.client.extension.ExtensionAdapter
+- Unless you need support for specific metadata to be returned by calls to rootPaths, apiGroups, or apiResources, you do not need to create a mock module.
+The mocking logic can accomodate for based adapt/support checks.
+- Do not include any check of support in ExtensionAdapter.adapt

 ## Resource Changes